yaronn/GifW00t/README.md

 * Choose the minimal "element to record" as you can, with the least DOM child elements as possible.
 If you record a canvas choose a selector directly to it.
 * Choose smartly between online and offline period modes.
 Online will be faster (and produce more accurate image in many cases) but if you use high frames-per-second or ratio that differs than 1 or have a complex animation then online will slow down your work.
 * Choose a small number of frames per second.
 For low-grpahic you will probably be ok with 2 per seconds.
 For high graphics (games, canvas) use 10 or 20 (or try with lower values first).
 * Dont's record for too long...
 Unless you like 100GB animated GIFs.
-A resord should probably be from a few seconds to a minute.
+A recording should probably be from a few seconds to a minute.
 * When using offline period mode, set the "ratio" attribute to a low value.
 This attribute determines how result gif is scaled down compared to actuall size.
 0.5 means 50%.
 When using online period mode set this attribute to 1.

 **Examples:**